IntersectMBO/cardano-ledger/README.md

 Additionally, we use
 [`stylish-haskell`](https://github.com/jaspervdj/stylish-haskell/) to format
-grouped imports & language pragmas.
+grouped imports and language pragmas.
 There is a [`.stylish-haskell.yaml`](.stylish-haskell.yaml) configuration file that determines how `stylish-haskell` formats the code.
 Make sure that your editor enforces the rules defined by the `.stylish-haskell.yaml` configuration file.